Efficient Ranking, Order Statistics, and Sorting under CKKS: Conclusion

-In this paper, we have presented a novel approach for computing ranking, order statistics, and sorting a vector under CKKS.
-Our method relies on homomorphic matrix encoding and on the SIMD capabilities of the cryptosystem to compare all elements with each other in one go, reducing the comparison depth of these algorithms to 1.
+In this paper, we have presented a novel approach for computing ranking, order statistics, and sorting of a vector under CKKS.
+Our method relies on homomorphic matrix encoding and on the SIMD capabilities of the cryptosystem to compare all elements with each other at once, reducing the comparison depth of these algorithms to 2.
 This makes our solution highly parallelizable, opening potential future work in the direction of hardware acceleration.
-We showed that our approach achieves a remarkable efficiency in terms of runtime, rendering it practical for real-world applications.
-We consider that the algorithms we designed are practical for a wide range of privacy-preserving scenarios, especially for data outsourcing and secure machine learning, or they can serve as fundamental building blocks for larger protocols.
+We showed that our approach is beneficial over existing solutions when the input vector is within the order of thousand of elements, achieving remarkable speed-ups, and particularly shining in multi-threaded settings.
+We consider the algorithms we designed practical for a wide range of privacy-preserving scenarios, especially for data outsourcing and secure machine learning, or for serving as fundamental building blocks for larger protocols.